 - Buying equipment to allow a research oceanography vessel to communicate with school students

 - Setting up a campaign to tell the personal stories of women in engineering

 - Funding engineer visits to schools, or school visits to your workplace

-Please don’t use the money to purchase equipment for your work, or fund travel to an academic conference; it must be spent communicating STEM to the public, not to other engineers.
+Please don’t use the money to purchase equipment for your work, or fund travel to an academic conference; it must be spent engaging the public with STEM, not communicating with other engineers.

 How do I tell I’m an Engineer how I’ve spent the money?